AnuravModak/Covid_Project/README.md

 DUMMY VARIABLES: "FIRSTNAME": ABC "LASTNAME": MNO , "USERNAME": ABCMNO@gmail.com, PASSWORD:password
 STEP-7: AGTER SIGINING IN LOGON WITH THE SAME CREDENTIALS........
 STEP-8: ADD/REMOVE/UPDATE PATIENTS DETAIL.
+You must have mongodb installed to your system...after installing mongodb
+STEP-1: use project_3 (in another command window) after add a patient from browser use command db.patients.find().pretty()